Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Introduction

 That way or another, constructing datasets heavily involves making compromises in annotation, trading off between scale, efficiency and expertise.
 Even when annotated by experts, datasets can naturally contain labeling errors, arising from factors such as task subjectivity, annotator fatigue, inattention, insufficient guidelines, and more \citep{RogersSK13, ReissXCME20, SylolypavanSWS23}.
 Mislabeled data is even more pronounced when non-expert annotators are involved \citep{kennedy2020shape, ChongHM22}.
 Widespread mislabeled data is particularly concerning because both the research community and the industry rely heavily on benchmarks.
 In training data, label errors harm model quality and hinder generalization, while in test sets, they lead to flawed comparisons, false conclusions, and prevent progress.

-Recent advancements in large language models (LLMs) \citep{DBLP:conf/nips/Ouyang0JAWMZASR22, chiang-lee-2023-large, Li2023CoAnnotatingUW, calderon2024behalf, GatCFCSR24} present new opportunities to improve the annotation process, specifically in detecting label errors within existing datasets.
-Rather than re-annotating entire datasets (e.g., through experts or crowd-workers), we consider the recent approach of LLM-as-a-judge \citep{llm_as_a_judge}, and propose a simple yet effective method by leveraging an ensemble of LLMs to flag a set of potentially mislabeled examples.
+Recent advancements in LLMs \citep{DBLP:conf/nips/Ouyang0JAWMZASR22, chiang-lee-2023-large, Li2023CoAnnotatingUW, GatCFCSR24} present new opportunities to improve the annotation process, specifically in \draft{detecting label errors within existing datasets \citep{10.1162/coli_a_00464}}.
+Rather than re-annotating entire datasets (e.g., through experts or crowd-workers), we consider the LLM-as-a-judge approach \citep{llm_as_a_judge}, and propose a simple yet effective method by leveraging an ensemble of LLMs to flag a set of potentially mislabeled examples.
 These can then be sent to experts for re-annotation and correction, or even get filtered during training.

 Specifically, we construct an ensemble model using multiple LLMs with diverse prompts, gathering both their predicted labels and corresponding confidence scores.
 These predictions are contrasted with the original labels, and instances where the LLMs \emph{strongly disagree} with the original label (i.e., show high confidence in a different label) are flagged as potential mislabeling cases.
 Additionally, we not only explore the role of LLMs in detecting errors but also evaluate their performance as annotators, comparing them with expert and crowd-sourced annotations.
 We assess these approaches in terms of agreement, label quality, and efficiency, highlighting their strengths and limitations.